alfnielsen/vsc-base/vsc-organize-imports/README.md

 The is an vscode extension.

 The project's organize imports in ts/js files alphabetical.
-It dont change format for single/multiline imports.
+It don't change format for single/multi-line imports.
-It dont removes comments.
+It don't removes comments. (except inner comment, when order named are activated)

 ## Usage